vlajos/misspell-fixer/README.md

 ### With Docker

 In some environments the dependencies may cause some trouble.
 (Mac, Windows, older linux versions.)
-In this case use misspell-fixer as a container:
+In this case use misspell-fixer from a container:

 Build it: